hwins/techblog_site/README.rst

 This is a django based blogging application that serves the needs of one desiring a basic blog for technical purposes

-Detailed documentation is in the "docs" directory.
+Additional documentation to be placed in the "docs" directory.

 Quick start
 -----------